VisionUnite: A Vision-Language Foundation Model for Ophthalmology Enhanced with Clinical Knowledge: Introduction

-To meet the above requirements, we introduce VisionUnite, a Large Vision Language Model tailored for Ophthalmology with Clinical Knowledge.
-As depicted in Figure \ref{Fig1} (a), VisionUnite addresses three critical challenges: 1) the inability to predict open-ended multiple diseases or conditions, 2) the lack of effective user interaction, and 3) diagnostic results with limited interpretability.
+We introduce VisionUnite, a large vision language model tailored for ophthalmology, incorporating extensive clinical knowledge to effectively address these challenges.
+As depicted in Figure \ref{Fig1} (a), VisionUnite addresses three critical challenges: 1) the inability to predict open-ended multiple Diseases, 2) the lack of effective user interaction, and 3) diagnostic results with limited interpretability.
 Regarding the first challenge, VisionUnite demonstrates the capability to predict a wide range of lesion types in fundus images during the initial responses, encompassing conditions like Retinal Hemorrhage and Macular Edema.
 It stands in contrast to existing models constrained by data size and disease types, precluding open-ended disease prediction.
 Addressing the challenge of the absence of user interaction, VisionUnite implements multiple rounds of dialogue and effectively follows user instructions.
 The multiple rounds of dialogue enhance the comprehension of models to user commands and image information and contribute to the generation of more robust diagnostic reports.
-Adopting the multi-round dialogue can significantly bolster the interpretability of VisionUnite's diagnoses.
-The responses of VisionUnite offer detailed explanations for diagnoses (retinal hemorrhage and macular edema) and propose future treatment plans.
+Finally, VisionUnite improves interpretability by providing detailed explanations of diagnoses, as illustrated in Figure \ref{Fig1}.
+These detailed responses help clinicians better understand the rationale behind the AI's decisions, thereby fostering greater trust in the model’s diagnostic outputs.